Pherbellia

 Diet

-are exclusively malacophagous, functioning as or of gastropod mollusks.
-Feeding strategies vary: some consume multiple before pupating in ground litter (P. albocostata: up to five snails), others pupate within the empty shell of the final (P. albovaria), and some are parasitoids that develop within living snails (P. on Succinea putris).
+Larvae are exclusively malacophagous, functioning as or of gastropod mollusks.
+Feeding strategies vary: some consume multiple snails before pupating in ground litter (P. albocostata: up to five snails), others pupate within the empty shell of the final (P. albovaria), and some are parasitoids that develop within living snails (P. punctata on Succinea putris).
 Host range spans terrestrial pulmonates, freshwater pulmonates, and operculate freshwater snails.

 Host Associations

-- Zonitoides arboreus - larval food; glass
+- Zonitoides arboreus - preylarval food; glass snail

-- Succinea putris - ; amber
+- Succinea putris - ; amber snail

-- Granaria frumentum - exclusive ; P. limbata only; terrestrial
+- Granaria frumentum - exclusive ; P. limbata only; terrestrial snail

 Life Cycle